binarymist/epiclinesweb-surf/content/products/surfboard-rack/_index.md

 taxonomy_prefix: "surfboard-rack"
 ---

-All of our surfboard racks have been designed, engineered, built, and tested by New Zealand surfers.
+All of our surfboard racks have been designed, engineered, built, and tested In New Zealand by New Zealand surfers.
 That's right, everything we make we use ourselves.